RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation: Introduction

+With the above motivating example, to understand the limitations of \eqref{eq:eg}, we evaluate its truncation error with respect to \emph{an ideal estimator.}

-As evident by the integral form of \eqref{eq:continuous_flow}, an ideal discrete stabilization vector should capture the \emph{mean field} acting upon the state as it traverses the local exploration radius.
+As is evident by the integral form of \eqref{eq:continuous_flow}, an ideal discrete stabilization vector should capture the \emph{mean field} acting upon the state as it traverses the local exploration radius.
 We formalize this by defining the exact line integral over a parameterized exploration segment $\gamma(s) = \theta_t - c\eta s F(\theta_t)$ for $s \in [0, 1]$ where $c \ge 1$ dictates the integration scale.
-One sets $c = 1$ for conservative vector fields while $c>1$ (typically $c=2$ which we further adopt here) is leveraged for general non-conservative fields (See Appendix \ref{app:scale} for more details).
+We set $c = 1$ for conservative vector fields and $c>1$ for general non-conservative fields.
+In the present section and in our main algorithms, we adopt $c=2$ so that the midpoint $s=1/2$ coincides with the standard EG extrapolation point (see Appendix \ref{app:scale} for more details).
 We thus define the continuous integral of the operator over this segment as

 which acts as a low-pass filter over the vector field, given the smoothing properties of integration.